 Optional argument: An integer specifying how many distribution moments should be equalized between groups.

-, the data is standardized through
+Boolean.
+If TRUE, the data is standardized through

-a call to scale
+a call to scale before the optimization starts.

 Defaults to TRUE.
 See details.

-Arguments passed down to anticlustering
+Arguments passed down to anticlustering.
+All of the

-arguments are supported except for objective
+arguments are supported except for objective.

 This function implements the unweighted sum approach for k-plus anticlustering.
 Details are given in Papenberg (2024).

-denotes the number of distribution
+The optional argument T denotes the number of distribution

 moments that are considered in the anticlustering process.
 For example,

-will lead to similar means, variances, skew and kurtosis.
+T = 4 will lead to similar means, variances, skew and kurtosis.

 For the first four moments, it is also possible to use the boolean